evsny24/Home-Lab-Project/README.md

 ## 9. Contingency Planning

-The goal was to be able to fully access and power on the home lab remotely — including when the Proxmox host was completely powered off.
+The goal was to be able to power the lab on and off completely remotely since leaving the lab running 24/7 consumed too much power and would wear down components that are still used for other purposes.
+Turning off the host is a feature built-in to the Proxmox GUI, but powering my lab back on was the problem.

 The solution uses a low-power laptop left running on the local network as a relay.
 From a remote machine, the workflow is: connect to the laptop over Tailscale via SSH, then send a Wake-on-LAN (WoL) magic packet from the laptop to the Proxmox host's MAC address.